erda-project/docs/docs/en/next/manual/faq/faq.md

 Click the record, you can see the container of the pipeline.
 You can enter the container console, and then debug in container.

+17. Environment Variables Not Taking Effect?

+Environment variables configured in Erda have a specific priority order.
+You can refer to [Environment Variable Priority]((../dop/guides/deploy/config.md#Priority) for configuration details.